It took me 25 years to decide a direction for my life and what kind of lifestyle I wanted.

-I don’t mean to deter you from starting a travel blog with all this talk about other ways to get the digital nomad lifestyle.
+I don’t mean to deter you from starting a travel blog with all this talk about other ways to become a digital nomad.
 It’s still a great way to get on your way to digital nomadism!
 Going into starting a blog with a plan and all the tools you need to succeed can still be a wildly successful way to earn a living.
-My biggest struggle with gaining traction with a travel blog was because I tried to shape a passion project into a viable business, if I were to do it all over again… which hint hint, I am with this brand new Why Wait To See The World blog….
+My biggest struggle with gaining traction with a travel blog was because I tried to shape a passion project into a viable business if I were to do it all over again… which hint hint, I am with this brand new Why Wait To See The World blog….
 I would have purchased a course at the beginning that took me through all the steps I needed, luckily I already had that this go around!

 The Travel Blog Success Main Course is a great starting point when you’re considering starting a travel blog.
 It literally takes you through everything you need to know from buying a domain to creating a business plan to getting traffic, and so much more!
 And when you have questions about the pieces in-between the lines of the course, the private FB Community is there for you to post your question to!
 It is literally everything you need to get a travel blog off the ground and great first steps to help you become a digital nomad.

 When you’re ready to start actually making money off your blog, the Affiliate Marketing and the Bloggers, Brands and Tourism Boards: A Guide to Successful Partnerships courses are there to take you a step further!
 Affiliate Marketing is a great way to get started with monetizing a site, even when your traffic is just at the beginning stages.
 And once you do get a little traction, creating brand partnerships are a great way to take your blog to the next level!

 Until Friday, March 31st, all Travel Blog Success courses are actually on sale!
 These are great resources to help you become a digital nomad and have the life you’ve been dreaming of.